-Dan soon honed his style in a most spectacular way and wasted no time cutting his teeth on the scene by going out every night, each time working a different look.
+Daniel soon honed his style in a most spectacular way and wasted no time cutting his teeth on the scene by going out every night, each time working a different look.
 He also befriended the other up-and-coming kids on the block.
 One of them, Jodie Harsh, asked him to help promote Circus, the club she launched in 2006.
-He did, which immediately helped get the ball rolling for himself and the club.
+That immediately helped get the ball rolling for himself and the club.

 He began compiling, through relentless networking on social media, London’s most extensive “Scene Who’s Who”, which proved more than useful when he started promoting his own club nights.
 By day, Mr Lismore likes nothing better than shopping, be it at Harrods, Bond Street or local charity shops.
 The fabulous narcissist loves nothing more than dressing up, yet never knows what to wear until the very last minute.

 As a child, he kept a dressing-up box and worked looks using shoe polish, leaves and, erm, chicken bones.
 Daniel – rather worryingly – also admits an unhealthy fixation with animal exploitation which he became aware of at an early age.
-When confronted with it, he remains defiantly oblivious of the fur industry’s barbaric cruelty, although he’s well aware of it.
-He was even papped outside Harrods once, clad in his biggest fur coat, lobbying anti-fur campaigners.
+When confronted with it, he remains defiantly oblivious of the fur industry’s barbaric cruelty.
+He was papped outside Harrods once, clad in his biggest fur coat, while lobbying anti-fur campaigners.
 This is most bizarre given that he himself campaigns to save the bees!!!
-Bees obviously need as much protection as furry animals, but how can you be taken seriously trying to save one species while promoting the torture of another?!?
+Bees are an essential part of our ecosystem and need as much protection as furry animals, so why would anyone try and save one species while promoting the torture of another?!?
 To be fair, Lismore has a good heart, a sweet personality and he does care about green issues, so one hopes he’ll finally see sense and set an example to the gaggle of younger club kids who take their sartorial cues from him.